 The Code is an elaborate enactment and deals with almost most of the situations.
 Apart from the above broad principles which have been discussed briefly, the Code further deals with Suits by Paupers, money suits, temporary injunctions, suits against State/Government, caveats, etc.

 The lawmakers have put in their best efforts to minimize the procedural tangles and make the procedure a tool for speedy justice.
 However, in practice, it is a far cry from it.
 On the ground the situation is quite contrary, the suits take decades to be decided and till its culmination, the entire exercise is either futile or inconsequential.
-The procedural law is always an aid to meet the ends of justice, but unfortunately, has become an aid of injustice as mostly litigations are caught in the tangles of procedure.
+The procedural law is always an aid to meet the ends of justice, but unfortunately, has become an aid of injustice as mostly litigation are caught in the tangles of procedure.
 The onus to make procedural laws an aid to justice is on both the bench and the bar.
 They have to work together to make the system of administration of law more robust and vibrant.